-- proper awarding of aid (including verification of the conditions for possibility awarding); - collecting and issuing required documents, in compliance with national regulations; - registering the aid granted in national registration system SHRIMP.
+- proper awarding of aid (including verification of the conditions for possibility awarding); - collecting and issuing required documents, in compliance with national regulations51.

 In the case of occurrence of indirect State aid or de minimis aid on the side of Ukrainians Partners, the Project Partner providing the support has to eliminate any State aid or de minimis aid element before signing the Grant contract.